myunus1/stellar_structure_final_project/README.md

 # stellar_structure_final_project
 Calculation of the Zero-Age Main Sequence Structure of the Sun

-The Jupyter notebook final_project.ipynb should run up until Part 11 (which uses MESA).
+The Jupyter notebook `final_project.ipynb` has the code for the stellar structure calculation.
+It should run up until Part 11 (which uses MESA).
 Below are instructions on how to run the MESA component of this notebook.

 Step 1: Run `git clone https://github.com/myunus1/stellar_structure_final_project.git`